NuGet/docs.microsoft.com-nuget/docs/api/implementation-guide.md

 For the `VulnerabilityInfo` resource, nuget.org is providing vulnerability data for all GitHub reviewed advisories from the [GitHub Advisories database](https://github.com/advisories), even packages that are not hosted on nuget.org.
 Therefore, if your package repository provides upsourcing from nuget.org, or is otherwise intended on being a feed that customers host all their packages on, not just their private packages, your [service index](./service-index.md) could contain a link to nuget.org's [`VulnerabilityInfo` index](./vulnerability-info.md#vulnerability-index).
-However, if your repository is intended to be available on the customer's premises, and therefore not require a connection to the public internet, the vulnerability information should be mirrored.
+However, if your repository is intended to be available on the customer's premises, and therefore not require a connection to the public internet, the vulnerability pages should be mirrored.

 If your package repository is hosting first-party packages, and you would like to provide vulnerability information to customers using your own feed, but don't yet have any disclosed package vulnerabilities, you should provide a [vulnerability index](./vulnerability-info.md#vulnerability-index) with one or more [vulnerability pages](./vulnerability-info.md#vulnerability-page) whose contents are an empty JSON array (`[]`).